DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 do this, the bourgeois tend to use every mechanism they have to something other than its intended use.

-Based on the last sentence; let’s look at how marriage shows manage to invade so much broadcast time and our agenda even though they don’t have high ratings and an important presence in the advertisement revenues.
+Based on the last sentence; let's look at how marriage shows manage to invade so much broadcast time and our agenda even though they don't have high ratings and an important presence in the advertisement revenues.

-## 2. MARRIAGE SHOWS ON TURKISH TELEVISION
+## MARRIAGE SHOWS ON TURKISH TELEVISION

 Instead of democratization of producing information and its spread, with the commercialization of media, we see that it has become easier to